MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/change-process-from-hosted-to-inherited.md

 ---
-title: Change a project from a Hosted XML process to an inherited process
+title: Change a project from Hosted XML process
-titleSuffix: Azure DevOps Services
+titleSuffix: Azure DevOps
 description: Upgrade a project that uses a Hosted XML process model to an inherited process in Azure DevOps Services ms.technology: devops-agile ms.prod: devops